LongerVisionRobot/STM32F767ZI-Full-Stack/Part1_Introduction/02_Programming_for_STM32/02_hello_world.md

-# 2.2 FIRST STM32 Project - LED Blinking
+# 2.2 FIRST STM32 Project - "Hello World"

 As any other programming languages, our first STM32 Project is also "Hello World", without hardware wiring.
 The code is of standard Arduino coding convention, namely, composed of a **setup()** function and a **loop()** function.